SofiaArranzRegidor/QwaveMPS/README.md

 ## License

-QwavwMPS is distributed under the GNU GPLv3.
+QwaveMPS is distributed under the GNU GPLv3.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgements

 Add acknowledgements here.

 ## Contact
-Add my contact info here
+For questions or support, open an issue or email [18sar4@queensu.ca](mailto:18sar4@queensu.ca).